Django Interview Questions

 5. Why is setting up a virtual environment important for a Django project?

 Creating a virtual environment in a Django project is important because it creates an isolated Python environment for that particular project.
-This is important because it ensures that the dependencies of the project do not conflict with other projects or the Python packages installed in the system.
+This ensures that the dependencies of the project do not conflict with other projects or the Python packages installed in the system.

 It helps you to install a particular version of Django and other packages that the project requires, without interfering with other applications.
 Virtual environments also help with the deployment of projects because they ensure that there is a clean list of dependencies in files such as requirements.txt.